 Situated within Chaco Culture National Historical Park, Fajada Butte rises almost 400ft into the air.
 This alone makes it one of the best places in New Mexico to experience.

-Once you’re here, make sure to see the Sun Dagger too, it’s so incredible and totally unique.
+Once you’re here, make sure to see the Sun Dagger too, it’s so incredible and unique.